 The increased intensity in rainfall is also resulting in long, dry spells and this is predicted to result in increased droughts.
-Drought-prone areas have already suffered severe impacts such as the unavailability of water and loss of crops leading to widespread food insecurity.
+As shown above, there is evidence of a shortening of the rainy season with more intense rainfall and increasingly intense dry season in Savannakhet.
+Droughtprone areas have already suffered severe impacts such as the unavailability of water and loss of crops leading to widespread food insecurity.
 External assistance has been required to distribute emergency food aid during severe droughts.